iam-pratap/Concepts/docker/installation.md

 ```
 docker run -it --name container1 myimage /bin/bash
 ```
-do ls, you can myvolume1
+do `ls`, you can see this volume folder `myvolume1`

 ### Share volume with another container
   container-------<Volume>---------container

+  container2 --> new container

+  container1 --> old container

 ```
 docker run -it --name container2 --privileged=true --volumes-from container1 ubuntu /bin/bash
 ```
-After creating container2 with volume, myvolume1 is visible and whatever you do in one volume, you can see the changes in container1
+After creating container2 with volume, myvolume1 is visible and whatever you do in this volume, you can see the changes in container1's volume
 ```
 touch /myvolume1/samplefile
 docker start container1